20 Beautiful Nature Photos That Will Leave You Speechless

-Completely surrounding yourself by nature is something you can only do in a forest.
-It’s impossible to describe the feeling of exploring a forest by yourself, but Yuichi Yokota’s photos come close enough to doing so.
-The delicate way the sun hits the growing moss.
-The incomparable beauty of autumn-colored trees.
-And most especially the unique connection that one feels with the land when admiring its beauty without any interruptions.
+While it’s impossible to truly describe the feeling of exploring the woods by yourself, Yuichi Yokota’s photos come close enough to doing so.
+He captures the delicate way the sun hits the growing moss, the incomparable beauty of autumn-colored trees, and the unique connection that one feels with the land when admiring its beauty without any interruptions.

-His unique talent in capturing such a demanding scenery results in a breathtaking portfolio that will make you realize how much everyone needs a city break.
+His unique talent for capturing such demanding scenery results in a breathtaking photography portfolio that will make you realize how much everyone needs a break from the city every now and again.
 Forget white-noise playlists – next time you’re feeling overwhelmed just take a look at Yuichi’s galleries.

 Beauty is in the eye of the beholder… but also in the eye of the subject.
 Ingo Gerlach’s work shows just how powerful a close-up composition can be.
-In an era where drone shots and ultra angular angles are the latest trends, these images are a stunning reminder of the importance of staying true to your style.
+In an era where drone shots are the latest photography trends, these images are a stunning reminder of the importance of staying true to your style.

-Ingo’s eye for detail (see what I did there?), paired with his skills to capture each shot at the perfect moment, results in an outstanding wildlife portfolio that you’ll find yourself browsing over and over again.
+Ingo’s eye for detail, paired with his ability to capture each shot at the perfect moment, results in an outstanding wildlife photography portfolio that you’ll find yourself browsing over and over again.
 We recommend taking a look at his Spot the Animal series, which will put your attention to detail to the ultimate test.

 By Judit Ruiz Ricart